Syria army, allies advance near Aleppo with Russian cover

 Syrian regime forces edged forward in the northern province of Aleppo on Saturday with air cover from Russian warplanes, but faced fierce resistance from rebel forces in the country's centre.

-Since Moscow began its air campaign in support of its Damascus ally on September 30, the army and its allies have launched four ground offensives against rebel forces in northern and central Syria.
+Since Moscow began its air campaign in support of its Damascus ally on September 30, the army and its allies have launched four ground offensives against rebel forces in northern and central Syria, the latest push forward in a years-long conflict that a monitor said has killed more than 250,000 people.

-Troops seized at least five villages and several strategic hilltops on Saturday, bringing them to the edges of Al-Hader, 25 kilometres (15 miles) south of Aleppo city, the Syrian Observatory for Human Rights said.
+And regime troops seized at least five villages and several strategic hilltops on Saturday, bringing them to the edges of Al-Hader, just south of Aleppo city, the Britain-based Syrian Observatory for Human Rights said.

-A Syrian military source said troops had also advanced to within six kilometres (less than four miles) of Kweyris military airport, east of Aleppo city, which has been under siege by fighters of the Islamic State group.
+A Syrian military source, meanwhile, said troops were also advancing on Kweyris military airport east of Aleppo city, which has been under siege by IS fighters.

-If the army secures the airbase, it could be used by Russia planes -- currently flying out of the Hmeimim base in Latakia province on the Mediterranean coast -- to launch strikes, the Observatory said.
+If the army secures the air base, it could be used by Russian planes -- currently flying out of the Hmeimim base in Latakia province on the Mediterranean coast -- to launch strikes, the Observatory said.

 Russian Prime Minister Dmitry Medvedev said Moscow's air war was an attempt to protect its own national interests and security, amid reports that thousands of fighters from the former Soviet Union are fighting with IS in Syria.